uiua-lang/uiua/site/text/experimental.md

 Foo~Fields
 ```

-If some code immediately follows the data definition, a `Call` function will be generated which uses the constructor as a [fill](/docs/fill) function and in which the field names pull from the fill value.
+If some code immediately follows the data definition, a `Call` function will be generated in which the field names will be mapped to the arguments.

 This is called a *data function* and essentially allows for named function arguments.